The nature of assembly bias - III. Observational properties: Introduction

 Paper I presented a new peak height definition different from the halo virial mass, where semi-analytic galaxies in haloes of a given mass but different age do not show the assembly bias effect in the two-halo regime.
 This new definition simply adds mass to that of the dark matter halo in a way that makes old, low-mass haloes suffer the most extreme peak height change with respect to what results of using the virial mass as its proxy.
-In this paper we will test this model using galaxies selected from the SDSS catalogue with the difference that, instead of using the total mass inside spheres of different radii, we will use the total luminosity inside cylinders along the position of each galaxy, which we will use to make a more adequate proxy for a peak height, in a similar way to what was proposed in Paper I. We will discuss the implications of using discrete tracers of the density field that consider neighbour galaxies instead of a smooth density field.
+In this paper we will test this model using the galaxy catalogue of \cite{Yang+2007} based on SDSS.
+However, instead of using the total underlying mass inside spheres of different radii, we will use the total mass of haloes inside cylinders along the position of each central galaxy in order to make a more adequate proxy for a peak height, in a similar way to what was proposed in Paper I but applicable to real galaxy catalogues.
+We will discuss the implications of using discrete tracers of the density field that consider neighbour distinct haloes instead of a smooth density field.

 The outline of this paper is as follows.
-In Section \ref{sec_data} we present the catalogues of galaxies from the SDSS and also from a semi-analytic model.
-We characterize the dependence of age on local density in Section \ref{sec_local_density}.
-We study the assembly bias effect, namely, the large-scale clustering of galaxies of a given luminosity depends on the age, for both the SDSS and semi-analytic galaxies in Section \ref{section_two-point_SDSS}.
-We adopt a modified version of the model from Paper I in Section \ref{sec_prm}, but using observational features.
-The nature of the objects that are being considered with the proxy of the overdensity peak height is shown in Section \ref{sec_peak_lum}, where we discuss the implications of using discrete tracers of the density field that consider neighbour galaxies instead of a smooth density field.
+In Section \ref{sec_data} we present a galaxy catalogue based on the SDSS and also a mock catalogue of galaxies.
+In Section \ref{section_two-point_SDSS} we measure the assembly bias effect, namely, the large-scale clustering of galaxies of a given host halo mass depends on the age, for both the SDSS and the mock central galaxies.
+We adopt a modified version of the model from Paper I in Section \ref{sec_prm} using observational features.
+The nature of the objects considered by using the proxy of the overdensity peak height is shown in Section \ref{sec_peak_lum}, where we discuss the implications of using discrete tracers of the density field that consider neighbour haloes instead of a smooth density field.
 The conclusions of our results are presented in Section \ref{conclusiones}.

+Throughout this paper we use the reduced Hubble constant $h$, where $H_0 = 100h$ km s$^{-1}$ Mpc$^{-1}$, with the following dependences: stellar age in $h^{-1}$ yr, halo mass in $h^{-1}$ $M_{\odot}$, scales (distances) in $h^{-1}$ Mpc, and absolute magnitudes in $+ 5$ log$(h)$, unless the explicit value of $h$ is specified.